Review

 • Floyd has a focus on furniture that can adapt and change and mold to the customer.
 Adjustable bookshelves, a platform bed that can start as a queen and be expanded with another panel to become a king, a squishy bean bag chair, etc. It’s simple, thoughtful, non-disposable design philosophy.

-Floyd’s Sustainability
+Floyd’s Sustainability:

 • Floyd is committed to becoming one of the first carbon neutral furniture brands.
 They’ve also partnered with Climate Neutral, a non-profit organization that provides consumer standards for climate neutrality.
 That being said, I’d like to see more concrete details about how they’re achieving these listed goals.